sChange-workshop/BioGeo-BioDiv-Change/README.md

     + 04_bt_sensitivity_plots.R
     + 05_SI_tables.R
 * **model_fits_output**
+This Rdata object contains all of the coefficient estimates from the biome-taxa models.
     + BTRfyID_coef_ranef_160818.Rdata

 **rct folder** - realm-climate-taxa model
 * **code**
+This folder contains scripts that: (00) fit the realm-climate-taxa models, (00a) examined diagnostics of model fit, (01) gets the coefficients from fitted models, (02) plots posterior densities of parameters of interest, (03) plots sensitivity analyses.
     + 00_HLM_Jne.R
     + 00_HLM_Jtu.R
     + 00_HLM_S.R